UWCubeSat/hs2-thermal/README.md

 # hs2-thermal
-all things related to hs2-thermal. analysis, results, calculations, post-processing etc.
+All things related to hs2-thermal

+Analysis scripts are under thermal_calc
+TD results under td_results
+Post processing of results under post_processing

+Everything is still a work in progress.